Start your digital transformation journey now

 2,500 companies around the world participated in the recent survey conducted by Twilio.
 74% of healthcare decision-makers from the US, UK, Germany, Australia, France, Spain, Italy, Japan, and Singapore reported they had sped up their digital transformation as a result of the COVID-19 crisis.
 According to ABI Research, the overall digital factory revenue will exceed US$4.5 billion in 2030.

 This great transformation is mostly associated with personalization, the rise of omnichannel – and the technology developments that enable all of these.

-Omnichannel has become an evolutionary link in the lifecycle of pharma’s digital transformations as the approach to maintain a consistent value-based dialog with the target audience.
+Omnichannel has become an evolutionary link in the lifecycle of pharma’s digital transformations as the approach to maintaining a consistent value-based dialog with the target audience.
 A recent study found out that the companies using omnichannel marketing strategies retain 89% of their customers, compared to only 33% of customers in companies with a weaker omnichannel marketing strategy.

 Internal medical experts: